Cause & Resources

 -

-83% of domestic trafficking victims are identified as female.
+79% of domestic sex trafficking victims are identified as female.

 -

-The top five risk factors include: substance use, runaway homeless youth, recent migration or relocation, unstable housing, and mental health concerns.
+The top five risk factors include: migration/relocation, mental/physical health, substance use, unstable housing, runaway homeless youth.

 Health Outcomes